IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 The best way to do this is to open your networks monitor page.
 What we want to see is 2 peers (validating peer 1 and 2) and a CA with the status of "running" or "up for x time".
 What we do not want to see is missing peers, or peers with an "exited" status.
-Follow the instructions in [this section](#Peer or ChainCode Logs) to get to the monitor page, and while you are there check the peer logs to see if there is anything suspiouse.
+Follow the instructions in [this section](#Peer or ChainCode Logs) to get to the monitor page, and while you are there check the peer logs to see if there is anything suspicious.

 Results: